 I have these memories, of sitting on the floor scoffing down fish and chips on a Friday night.
 I couldn’t of been more than 8 years old?
 God I don’t know, it was forever ago.
 Friday nights were junk food and movie nights with my family and their closest friends you see.
 We kids would get a feed of junk food, then an ice cream.
 Then we’d bundle up in bed and watch a movie, while the adults did the same in the lounge room.

 It was fab.
-Though I suspect, like most childhood memories, that things weren’t quite as fantastical as I remember them.
 The best part of these nights though, was always the ice cream.
 Naturally my favourite flavour/type at the time would vary… but my god, some days I just couldn’t go past a good ole Peters Giant Sandwich.

 Why has no one thought to make a Gluten Free Ice Cream Sandwich and sell it?

 Come on Peters!!

 As most things do, they changed over time, and by the time I was a teenager, I swear the simple giant sandwich was half the size and tasted totally different.
 My dad swears the same, we were both avid lovers.
 Of course, you eventually move on to other delicious and amazing ice cream selections, but I would always love that classic giant sandwich and would occasionally eat one, purely for nostalgia.

 The problem of course arose when I was diagnosed gluten intolerant.
 Hmm yup.
 I bet you know what happened next.
 I was never able to eat another one again! and I mean, even if they weren’t the same as before I still wanted the CHOICE!
 Years have gone by now and I hadn’t given much thought to the simple ice cream sandwich.
 I pretty much wrote off all ice creams on a stick.
 It’s not like I can walk into a servo and ask for a gluten free ice cream sandwich.